Rick's Daily Tips

 What is Bluetooth and how is it different from WiFi?

-Rick’s answer: Mary Anne, WiFi and Bluetooth are both wireless technologies, but they are completely different and serve completely different purposes.
+Rick’s answer: Marvin, WiFi and Bluetooth are both wireless technologies, but they are completely different and serve completely different purposes.

 WiFi is primarily used to wirelessly connect smart phones, computers and other devices to the Internet and/or a local network.
 In other words, a WiFi connection basically replaces the Ethernet cable that is used to connect a device to a router.